windowsair/MaixPy_DOC/en/get_started/get_hardware.md

 ### Camera

-MaixPy devices support the ov2640 camera by default, and are often bundled with  Maix devices.
+MaixPy devices support the ov2640 camera by default(or gc0328 or ov7740), and are often bundled with  Maix devices.
 The ov2640 cameras bundled with Maix device are typically offered with two different lens options; a larger focusable fisheye lens, or a smaller fixed-focus lens.

 If you're buying from the official Taobao store, you can order a specific camera with your order.